hoffa/piv/README.md

 curl https://placekitten.com/600/600 | piv
 ```

-Output width can be specified with `-width`.
-Setting it to `0` will display the image in its native resolution:
+Setting `-width` to `0` will display the image in its native resolution:

 ```shell
 curl https://placekitten.com/600/600 | piv -width 0 | less -RS